 This elegant solution makes the overall application design less complex and cleaner.
 The burden of managing the subscriptions and persistence requirements shifts to the consumer and the middleware domain.
 Publishers remain unaware of how the topics are subscribed to and consumed.
 For e.g., if Subscriber S3 decides not to receive Topic2, that subscription can be removed from Queue3 with no impact to publishers.
 Similarly, if a new consumer is to be added in future or additional topic needs to be added to existing queues, this can be done with no impact to the publisher.

 Similarly, when topic subscriptions change on the queue, there is no impact to the consumers either.
 All messages published on subscribed topics will be delivered to the consumer in the order in which they are received.
 This is true even when there are multiple or wildcard topic subscriptions on the queue

 Further, if the consumer requires to know the original topic where the messages were published to, this is possible too.
 The original destination (topic) where messages are published is available in the message header and the consumer can make use of that info.

 This feature, combined with the topic hierarchy and wildcarding supported in Solace gives rise to very clean application design for some of the complex message exchange patterns.
 As long as the topic structure is rich enough, the complete de-coupling of publishers and consumers on destination and delivery type can “future-proof” the publisher from downstream changes.

-Thanks for reading and I do hope this blog provided sufficient info to help you understand and appreciate the “Topic Subscription on Queue” feature.
+Thanks for reading and I do hope this blog post provided sufficient info to help you understand and appreciate the “Topic Subscription on Queue” feature.
 I will discuss few use-cases with samples in a follow-up blog.
 In the meanwhile, you are welcome to explore Solace documentation page for additional info.
-If you have any comments or Questions, please feel free to use “Leave a Reply” box below, or use our Developer Community.
+If you have any comments or questions, please feel free to use “Leave a Reply” box below, or use our Developer Community.